tacowordpress/addmany/README.md

 ##Getting a post's relations

-In your template you can get related posts by simpily accessing the field name through your object, e.g. ```$blog_post->related_posts```
+In your template you can get related posts by accessing the field name through your object, e.g. ```$blog_post->related_posts```
 This will return a collection of post objects.